 What can we learn from the Vikings about horses?

 If horses can be trusted to bring day and night on their own, as Hrímfaxi and Skinfaxi do, we can surely trust and allow them to perform patterns and tasks on loose reins.
 On loose reins, you build connection and trust with the horse that holds ground even in the battlefield.
 I believe the Vikings knew what many working cowboys know: "First you go with the horse, then the horse goes with you, then you go together."
 (Tom Dorrance)

-If you start on tight reins, and make the horse go where you want to go, the togetherness with the horse and self-control of the horse is lost from the first step.
-With tight reins, you will not be able to ride your horse in battle with a spear in one hand and a shield in the other.
+If we start on tight reins, and make the horse go where we want to go, the togetherness with the horse and self-control of the horse is lost from the first step.
+With tight reins, we will not be able to ride your horse in battle with a spear in one hand and a shield in the other.
 And if Kormák saw us riding like that, he would probably fling us off your horse`s back!

 Thank you so much for reading!
 If you want to receive monthly blogs on e-mail, check out offer at bottom of page👇